-Our fees are on a case-by-case basis, but Immigroup service fees usually range from around $1300 for the most basic application to around $1700 for more complicated matters.
-Top Priority service for clients who need to file their application urgently carries additional costs.
+IMMIgroup fees are on a case-by-case basis, but our service fees are significantly lower than what you would pay a lawyer for less personal attention from the lawyer.
+Top Priority service is sometimes available for clients who need to file their application urgently at an additional cost.

-If you do not know where you stand, whether you are eligible apply under the Canadian Experience Class, or how to proceed, contact us for assistance.
+If you do not know where you stand, whether or not you are eligible apply under the Canadian Experience Class, or how to proceed, contact us for assistance.
 Consultations start at CAD$150+HST.

-In addition to the legal fees paid to an immigration consultant or lawyer to assist you with this process, the applicant must also pay a fee to the Canadian government for filing their application.
+In addition to the legal fees paid to Immigroup to assist you with this process, you must also pay a fee to the Canadian government for filing the CEC application.
 Please refer to the fee chart below for how much you'll have to pay.
 CEC applicants must pay both the processing fee and the right of permanent residence fee.

 |Processing Fee||Number of persons||Amount per person||Amount Due|

 |Principal applicant (You)||1||x $550||$550|